Crystal-Nest/harvest-with-ease/README.md

 Downloads are available [here](https://www.curseforge.com/minecraft/mc-mods/harvest-with-ease/files).

 ## Issues
-To open an issue visit the [issues tab](https://github.com/Nyphet/harvest-with-ease/issues).
+To open a new issue visit the [issues tab](https://github.com/Nyphet/harvest-with-ease/issues).

 ## Technical details
 Your modded crops will work with this mod out of the box only if they extend the CropBlock class (which generally is how new crops should do).